hashcat26/bucket/README.md

 Installing applications:
 ---------------------------------
-To install applications which are included in this bucket, do `scoop install <application>`.
+To install applications included in this bucket, do `scoop install hashspace/<application>`.